petlu411/castingagency/README.md

     "total_actors": 6
 }
 ```
-### PATCH '/actors/<int:actor_id>' - used to update actor field.
-Include one or more of 'name','age' or 'gender' in body to update
+### PATCH '/actors/<int:actor_id>'
+This endpoint is used to update actor field.
+Include one or more of 'name','age' or 'gender' in body to update.
+Available to producers and directors
 Successful response example:
 ```
 {